Trekiros/questcheck/README.md

         * Click "Reset Token" and paste the token into your `.env` file
     * Go to **OAuth2**
         * Use the client ID and secret in your Clerk project, as described here: https://clerk.com/docs/authentication/social-connections/discord
+        * Add the redirect URL from your Clerk Project (same link)

+* **Youtube Configuration**
+    * Create a new application on Google Cloud Platform: https://console.cloud.google.com/
+    * Go to **APIs**
+        * Enable the Youtube v3 API
+    * Go to **OAuth consent screen**
+        * Set up an app in testing mode
+        * Make sure the app has the "https://www.googleapis.com/auth/youtube.readonly" scope
+    * Go to **Credentials**
+        * Click "+ Create Credentials" => "Oauth Client ID"
+        * Select "web application" in the application type dropdown menu
+        * Add the redirect url from your Clerk project, as described here: https://clerk.com/docs/authentication/social-connections/google
+        * Use the client ID and secret in your Clerk project (same link)

 * **Running the project**
     * Run in dev mode: `npm run dev`